-Here’s a “family-friendly” eat clean recipe featuring a savory white bean butternut sqaush ragout over polenta squares.
-I created the recipe a few years ago for the soccer moms on my son’s soccer team (the dish got such rave reviews from the moms and kids that it ended up in my cookbook.)
+This savory white bean butternut squash ragout over polenta squares is family-friendly and is ready in 20 minutes or less.
+I created the recipe a few years ago and the dish got such rave reviews from our guests, that it ended up in the Clean Cuisine cookbook.

-Here’s the deal.
 Nobody can get away with a diet rich in junk food.
 Sure, one fast food meal isn’t going to be the end of the world.
 But one fast food meal eaten two and three times a week adds up.
 It does not matter whether you get fat or not from eating fast food; fast food lacks nutrition and no matter who you are you can’t afford to be nutrient deficient.
 Everybody needs to get good nutrition.
-And kids need good nutrition more than just about anyone!
-So that thin little boy on my son’s soccer team absolutely could not get away with eating fast food.
-He needed to eat a nutrient-rich “clean food” diet just like everyone else.

 You Can Still “Eat Clean” Even If You Only Have 2 Minutes

 But I know it is hard to “eat clean” and eat healthy all of the time.
 Trying to do all the healthy things you should do can be a bit much and a bit tiresome.
 I do “get” it.
 The 20-minute meal below might even be too stressful to put together.
 And if it is, that’s fine.
 Don’t make it.
 You really don’t need to knock yourself out to feed your kids healthy.
 You can serve your kids a healthy meal just as fast as you can go through drive-through.